rust-lang/book/nostarch/chapter10.md

 means `r` can reference `x` because Rust knows that the reference in `r` will always be valid while `x` is valid.

-Now that you know where the lifetimes of references are and how Rust analyzes lifetimes to ensure references will always be valid, let’s explore generic lifetimes of parameters and return values in the context of functions.
+Now that you know what the lifetimes of references are and how Rust analyzes lifetimes to ensure references will always be valid, let’s explore generic lifetimes of parameters and return values in the context of functions.